Bradderz65/realistic-stamina-mod-extended/README.md

 - Progress tracked per player
 - Configurable number of blocks required and amount of stamina gained
 - Can be disabled in the configuration

+### In-Game Configuration
+- Access all mod settings directly in-game through the Mod Menu
+- No need to edit config files manually
+- Real-time updates to settings
+- All features can be toggled and configured through the UI

 ### Modern UI
 - Clean, minimal progress bars for stamina and energy.